Nonexistence and existence of fillable contact structures on 3-manifolds: Non-existence of symplectic fillable contact structures

 \subsection{Dehn surgeries along two-component L-space links}

 In this section, we consider Dehn surgeries along the two-component L-space links $\mathbb{L}_{n}$ and $K(5,5)$.
 Our strategy for proving Theorem ~\ref{Theorem:Main3} and Proposition~\ref{proposition:K(5,5)} is similar to that for the case of surgeries on L-space knots in the previous subsection.
-On one hand, we prove the surgered manifolds are L-spaces; on the other hand, we show their $d$-invariants are negative or smaller than $\frac{1}{6}$ in some cases.
-The non-existence of symplectic fillable contact structure then follows from Theorem~\ref{thm: negdefinite} and Proposition~\ref{proposition: d0}.
+On one hand, we prove the surgered manifolds are L-spaces; on the other hand, we show that in some cases their $d$-invariants are negative or smaller than $\frac{1}{6}$.
+The non-existence of a symplectic fillable contact structure then follows from Theorem~\ref{thm: negdefinite} and Proposition~\ref{proposition: d0}.

 \begin{lemma} Let $K_{1}\cup K_{2}\subset S^3$ be a two-component link with linking number $0$, and let $r_{i}, s_{i}$ be rational numbers with $r_{i} \geq s_{i}>0$, for $i=1,2$.
 Then there exists a negative-definite two-handle cobordism from $S_{s_1,s_2}^{3}(K_{1}\cup K_{2})$ to $S_{r_1,r_2}^{3}(K_{1}\cup K_{2})$. \end{lemma}